-- a) Violations of professional codes and/or standards of safe and ethical practice as determined by the applicable national and/or provincial regulatory bodies, colleges or associations. - b) Violations of the terms of a student practicum agreement between Mount Royal University and a third-party provider. - c) Failure to report and or take other appropriate action when unable to meet expected levels of fitness to practice and/or perform all the requisite skills and abilities as defined by provincial regulatory and approval bodies.
+- a) Violations of a professional code of ethics and/or standards of practice of the regulated health professions - b) Violations of professional codes and/or standards of safe and ethical practice as determined by the applicable national and/or provincial professional colleges and associations. - c) Violations of the terms of a student practicum agreement between Mount Royal University and a third-party provider.